istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 sleep-6f87fcf556-k9nh9.sample     Kubernetes     SYNCED (29s)     SYNCED (29s)     SYNCED (29s)     SYNCED (29s)     IGNORED     istiod-default-v1-24-3-68df97dfbb-v7ndm     1.24.3
 {{< /text >}}

-- When an `IstioRevision` is no longer in use and is not the active revision of an `Istio` resource (for example not the version that is set in the `spec.version` field), the Sail Operator will delete it after a grace period, which defaults to 30 seconds.
+- When an `IstioRevision` is no longer in use and is not the active revision of an `Istio` resource (for example, when it is not the version that is set in the `spec.version` field), the Sail Operator will delete it after a grace period, which defaults to 30 seconds.
 Confirm the deletion of the old control plane and `IstioRevision`:

 {{< text bash >}}
 $ kubectl get pods -n istio-system